-The Hudson's Bay Company is a Canadian retail business group.
+The Hudson's Bay Company is a Canadian, now American-owned, retail business group.
 A fur trading business for much of its existence, HBC now owns and operates retail stores in Canada and the United States.
 It had been a member of the International Association of Department Stores from 2001 to 2005.

 The company's namesake business division is Hudson's Bay, commonly referred to as The Bay.